 It doesn’t take much of these plants to cause a lot of damage.
 Even just a few leaves can cause a severe toxicity (PetMD 2017).
-While the immediate signs of ingestion can include vomiting, hypersalivation (drooling), and a loss of appetite, the true damage to your cat’s kidneys will occur over the next 24-72 hours.
-This kidney damage will result in an increased urine output over the first 1-2 days, followed by a lack of urine production after that.
+While the immediate signs of ingestion can include vomiting, hypersalivation (drooling), and a loss of appetite, the true damage to your cat’s kidneys will occur over the next 24 to 72 hours.
+This kidney damage will result in an increased urine output over the first 1 to 2 days, followed by a lack of urine production after that.

 What is the treatment for lily ingestion?

 Quick treatment is critical to save your cat’s life.
 Your pet’s doctor will recommend hospitalization for fluid therapy (intravenous fluids via a catheter).
 Some patients will benefit from oral activated charcoal, depending on how long ago the ingestion occurred.
 Bloodwork and urine tests will help determine how much kidney damage has occurred.